swo/stats-book/stats.md

 - Inference vs. decision-making under uncertainty.
 How are these two things different? (e.g., what's the "cost" of making an incorrect scientific conclusion?)
 - Simpson's paradox: why two-way associations are confusing

+## Game plan

+- What do I want people to be able to end up doing at the end?
+Probably come up with their own tests, and derive anything about it.
+- For tests, two goals: first to understand where the "classic" tests come from, and second, and more important, to show how you can manipulate them.
+- Maybe put the derivations in an appendix or something.

+## Audience

+- People who know something about numbers
+- Probably practicing scientists, like graduate students, who are interested in the conceptual origins of some stuff
+- *Not* for people with no statistics, or people who are interested in the deep maths
+- Something about statistical thinking, rather than turning the crank
+- Maybe with a focus on the biological sciences, since we are the ones that are often dealing with complex data and situations, or at least because that's my area of expertise
+- Something between the babying Stats 101 and the hardcore, math-focused statistics textbook.
+Neither a plug-and-chug practitioner's guide to statistical tests nor a derivation of everything in mathematically robust terms.

+## Titles

+- Stats for people who already know something about numbers
+- Stats on the fly
+- Learn you a stats for great good

 # Why a book?

 ## Personal